fastly/compute-rust-auth/README.md

 $ fastly compute publish
 ```

-You'll be prompted to enter the hostname of your own origin, and also the authorization server of the identity provider.
+You'll be prompted to enter the hostname of your own origin to configure the backend called `backend`, and also the authorization server of the identity provider which will be used to configure a backend called `idp`.
 When the deploy is finished you'll be given a Fastly-assigned domain such as `random-funky-words.edgecompute.app`.
 ### Link the identity provider to your Fastly domain

 Add `https://{your-fastly-domain}/callback` to the list of allowed callback URLs in your identity provide's app configuration (In Auth0, within your application's **Settings** tab, the field is labelled **Allowed Callback URLs**).